sandwichdoge/ffavorite/src/README.md

-#What
+# What

-Terminal File Manager daemon.
+Favorite File Manager daemon.

-#Dependencies
+# Dependencies

 libglib2.0-dev

-#How to build
+# How to build
 ```
 cd gen
 make